Any Rock Identifier

 Is the rock identifier free?

 Yes — your first 3 identifications are free.
-Unlimited IDs plus value, authenticity and care reports come with Pro.
+Pro covers 100 identifications a day (600 a month), plus value, authenticity and care reports.

 Think it might be a crystal or gemstone instead?
 Try the crystal identifier